 - Transfer students: Until your final transcripts are received and evaluated by the TCNJ Office of Records and Registration, we will not be able to determine if you have completed the required number of units (credits) to determine if you are in your third or fourth year of eligibility.
+Academic transcript evaluations will begin at the end of June.
 Therefore, the GSG determination may take longer.

 Frequently Asked Questions